-Drivers in Florida's Tampa Bay could pay less in tolls and stay connected with highway driving warnings in their rear-view mirrors if they volunteer for a connected vehicle pilot program, according to Government Technology.
+Drivers in Tampa, FL, could pay less in tolls and stay connected with highway driving warnings in their rear-view mirrors if they volunteer for a connected vehicle pilot program, according to Government Technology.

 Roughly 1,600 private vehicles, in addition to 10 city buses and 10 streetcars, will be outfitted with equipment that tracks speed, braking distance and other driving data to help improve safety on the road.